 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Marriott Bonvoy, the company’s new award program, is rolling out new language and naming for all of its products including everything from elite tiers to credit card titles.
+Marriott Bonvoy, the company’s award program, has rolled out naming for all of its products including everything from elite tiers to credit card titles.
 Marriott had a strong partnership with Chase while Starwood had a solid deal going with American Express, which is why the two still co-exist (albeit under different names).
 American Express will continue to handle the Marriott premium and business-level cards while Chase will carry the torch for personal and no-fee Marriott cards.

-Also, the new Marriott Bonvoy Boundless™ Credit Card is replacing the current premium Marriott Rewards Premier Plus Credit Card.
+Also, the Marriott Bonvoy Boundless® Credit Card replaced the Marriott Rewards Premier Plus Credit Card.
 The biggest changes seem to be with the premium and business versions of the card.

 To better understand what exactly the American Express cards offer, let’s look into each one and how they differ from their former Starwood counterparts.

-If you had the premium Starwood Preferred Guest American Express Luxury Card, its new name will be the Marriott Bonvoy Brilliant American Express Card.
-You should receive a new card in the mail beginning in March 2019.
+If you had the premium Starwood Preferred Guest American Express Luxury Card, its name is now the Marriott Bonvoy Brilliant American Express Card.

 The cards come with some type of bonus earning on particular categories (most notably at participating Marriott Bonvoy properties).
 Plus, if you have any of these cards, you automatically receive 15 free elite nights each year to help you climb to the next level, Bonvoy Platinum Elite.
 The Bonvoy Platinum Elite level comes with potential room upgrades and club lounge access benefits when available.